Back to School Self-Care | Food Confidence

 LISTEN

 It’s so important to teach kids to listen to their bodies and their hunger, especially when their schedule changes.
-Because Norah is getting up so early this year, she’s just not that hungry for breakfast.
-So what used to be one of her biggest meals is now not that big at all.
-And this is okay because she has a pretty early lunch at 10:45 am.
+Because Norah was getting up so early in middle school, she wasn’t that hungry for breakfast.
+So what used to be one of her biggest meals became not that big at all.
+And this was okay because she had a pretty early lunch at 10:45 am.
 But most importantly, when kids tell you they aren’t hungry, it’s important to listen.
 Let them feel in charge of their bodies, including what they eat and when they eat.
 This is a skill that will serve them well into adulthood.
 So while a super light breakfast might not be YOUR preference, it might be what your child prefers.

 PROTECT